Skip to main content

 The bottom line

 Xarelto (rivaroxaban) is a prescription blood thinner medication.
 Some Xarelto interactions can raise your risk of bleeding.
 This includes other blood thinners, nonsteroidal anti-inflammatory drugs (NSAIDs), and some antidepressants.
-Your prescriber may OK combining Xarelto and these medications in some cases, but it’s generally best to avoid them.
+Alcohol may also increase your bleeding risk while taking Xarelto.
+You should avoid these combinations unless you have a healthcare professional’s OK.

-Combining Xarelto with ketoconazole, ritonavir (Norvir), or Paxlovid (nirmatrelvir / ritonavir) can also raise your risk of bleeding.
-It’s best to avoid taking Xarelto with these medications.
+Combining Xarelto with oral ketoconazole, ritonavir (Norvir), or Paxlovid (nirmatrelvir / ritonavir) can also raise your risk of bleeding.
+It’s best to avoid taking these medications together.

 St. John’s wort supplements and certain anti-seizure medications can lower Xarelto levels in the body.
-This can raise your risk for blood clots, so combining Xarelto with these medications isn’t recommended.
+This can make Xarelto less effective and raise your risk for blood clots.
+So these combinations aren’t recommended.

 why trust our exports reliability shield